-Three neural systems that drive romantic chemistry
+Three neural systems that drive attraction and falling in love

 Dopamine, known as the “feel-good chemical,” plays a big role in reward-seeking activities.
 It is responsible for the high we feel when we do something daring, like skydiving out of a plane or bungee jumping off a bridge, or the satisfaction we feel after we play our favorite sport or eat our favorite meal.

-After all, it is dopamine that is prevalent in addictive-behaviors.
+After all, it is dopamine that is prevalent in addictive behaviors.
 Scientists have discovered that dopamine has the same effect on brain chemistry as cocaine.
 Cocaine acts by blocking the removal of dopamine from the synapse, which results in an accumulation of dopamine and an amplified signal to the receiving neurons.
 This is what causes the initial euphoria commonly reported by cocaine users.
 People in love also experience an increase in dopamine and therefore a similar euphoria.

 Dopamine is also responsible for what drives us into mania, anxiety, and fear when we think our romance is in jeopardy.
 When our emotional satisfaction is threatened, we desperately try to win back the object of our love and stabilize our well-being.

 Norepinephrine and cortisol act as stress hormones that are released into the bloodstream when the brain perceives that a stressful event has occurred.
 Love is accompanied by increased levels of these stress hormones.
 Why?
-Well it appears that stress is the trigger for a quest for pleasure, proximity, and closeness.
+Well, it appears that stress is the trigger for a quest for pleasure, proximity, and closeness.
 Let me explain…

 During the early stages of a relationship, there is a moderate amount of stress due to fear or dislike of anything new and unfamiliar.
 In other words, it can be stressful not knowing where your relationship is heading.
 All you know is that you don’t want anything threatening your current state of bliss.